kshitijdesai99/jupyter_mcp_server_kshitij/README.md

 ```

 > **Note:** Replace `MY_TOKEN` with your preferred authentication token or just keep it as it is.

+# Create a new notebook
+click on create a new notebook and rename it notebook.ipynb

 ## Docker Instructions